It is a powerful sedative that acts as a central nervous system depressant. It is significantly more potent than other common sedatives like Valium.

-With regard to physical effects, it can cause loss of motor coordination, respiratory depression, headaches, weakness, and difficulty speaking.
+About physical effects, it can cause loss of motor coordination, respiratory depression, headaches, weakness, and difficulty speaking.

 One of them was that the pill was reformulated from a white tablet to an oblong green tablet that stains liquids blue as it used to be colorless when placed in beverages.
 Although, generic brands may not have this protection in place.

-An activist quoted by a British newspaper estimated that up to 2,000 individuals are robbed each year after being dried off with powerful sedatives, making drug-assisted robbery a more frequently reported problem than drug-assisted rape.
+An activist quoted by a British newspaper estimated that up to 2,000 individuals are robbed each year after being dried off with potent sedatives, making drug-assisted robbery a more frequently reported problem than drug-assisted rape.

 Rohypnol is a Schedule III drug under the 1971 International Convention on Psychotropic Substances.

-In Australia, as of 2013 the drug was authorized for the prescription of severe cases of insomnia, but it was restricted as a Schedule 8 drug.
-In France, as of 2016, rohypnol was not marketed.
+In Australia, as of 2013, the drug was authorized for the prescription of severe cases of insomnia, but it was restricted as a Schedule 8 drug.
+In France, as of 2016, Rohypnol was not marketed.

 In South Africa, this drug is classified as a Schedule 6 drug.
 It is available by prescription and is restricted to 1 mg doses.
 Travelers from South Africa to the United States are limited to a 30-day supply.

 The drug must be declared to United States Customs upon arrival.
-If a valid prescription cannot be produced, the drug may be subject to search and seizure by Customs, and the traveler may face criminal charges or deportation.
+If a valid prescription cannot be produced, the medicine may be subject to search and seizure by Customs, and the traveler may face criminal charges or deportation.

-In Sweden, rohypnol is available from Mylan.
+In Sweden, Rohypnol is available from Mylan.
 It is listed as Schedule II (Annex II) under the Narcotics Control Act (1968).

 In the United States, the drug has not been approved by the Food and Drug Administration and is considered to be an illegal drug; As of 2016, it is Annex IV, Title 21 of the United States Code, paragraph 841 and Title 21 of the United States Code, paragraph 952.